 Deploy Node.js Application To AWS Beanstalk With SSL and Load Balancer

 AWS Beanstalk acts as an Infrastructure as a Service (IaaS).
 We will deploy a node application to the AWS Beanstalk.
-Then we will ensure the HTTPS
+Then we will ensure the HTTPS connection with Application Load Balancer.
+To make this work, we will make use of the following AWS services,

 - AWS Beanstalk